 REALTOR® D suggested writing an offer in which the Prospective Buyer agreed to pay REALTOR® D directly.
-The Prospective Buyer agreed on condition that REALTOR® D reduced her compensation by a certain percentage from what was offered in the MLS.
+The Prospective Buyer agreed on condition that REALTOR® D reduced her compensation by a certain percentage from what was offered.
 REALTOR® D agreed.
-REALTOR® D presented the offer, rejecting the offer of compensation in MLS.
+REALTOR® D presented the offer, rejecting the offer of compensation.
 Listing broker REALTOR® C and the seller agreed to the compensation reduction.
 The offer was accepted, and the transaction closed.

-REALTOR® A learned that the Buyer had purchased the Property through REALTOR® D. REALTOR® A filed an arbitration request against listing broker REALTOR® C for the amount offered in MLS.
-REALTOR® C then filed an arbitration request against REALTOR® D for the amount offered in MLS, requesting the cases to be consolidated into one hearing.
+REALTOR® A learned that the Buyer had purchased the Property through REALTOR® D. REALTOR® A filed an arbitration request against listing broker REALTOR® C for the amount offered.
+REALTOR® C then filed an arbitration request against REALTOR® D for the amount offered, requesting the cases to be consolidated into one hearing.